 All year groups plan termly projects well in advance in order that the best possible learning opportunities are provided for our children.
 These topics are chosen by pupils with guidance from teaching staff.
 They are enquiry-led, meaning finding the answer to a key question lies at the heart of our learning.
 Our projects begin with a "WOW" launch that could involve, for example, a special event or visitor; at this time, children are also introduced to their "immersive classroom" which will have been enhanced to reflect the essential question around which the project is based.

-In teaching teams, we agree a long-term plan which incorporates a REAL (rigorous, engaging, authentic learning) outcome.
-Our medium-term non-negotiables give clear guidance on the objectives and teaching strategies that we use when teaching each project.
+Our long-term non-negotiables give clear guidance on the objectives, key skills and teaching strategies that we use when teaching each project (see below for the non-negotiables for each subject).
+In teaching teams, we agree a medium-term plan which incorporates a REAL (rigorous, engaging, authentic learning) outcome.
 The context for learning is flexible and children are taught a range of subjects through each topic; mini outcomes are presented to reflect learning as each topic progresses.